liulei-sys-inventor/liulei-sys-inventor.github.io/_pages/about.md

 **--- The below individuals were part-time students in my project long time ago ---**

-- Yong Li, 2014, First job - engineer in VMware; Supervised by Lei liu from 2013-2015 and A. K. Jones (PITT)
+- Yong Li, 2014, First job - engineer in VMware; Supervised by Lei Liu since 2013 to 2015 and A. K. Jones (PITT)
-- Zehan Cui, 2015, First job - ICT till 2016; Former student supervised by Lei Liu (2011-2012) and Mingyu Chen
+- Zehan Cui, 2015, First job - ICT till 2016; Former student supervised by Lei Liu since 2011 to 2012 and Mingyu Chen

 **Former Member**